 14 October – Canonisation of Oscar Romero

 Tuesday 16 October – CAFOD Education training Day 1 for new schools volunteers 10 am – 4 pm.
-The Mostyn Room, adjacent to St David’s Cathedral, Cardiff (if you are interested in joining our schools volunteer team, please contact email@example.com
+The Quaker Meeting House in Cardiff (past St David’s Cathedral and the Cornerstone and keep walking).
+If you are interested in joining our schools volunteer team, please contact email@example.com

-Tuesday 23 October – Talk by Barbara Davies on the peace process in Colombia and an update on Hands On.
-Venue & timing tbc
+Wednesday 24 October – Talk by Barbara Davies on the peace process in Colombia and an update on Hands On.
+12 noon at The Temple of Peace, King Edward VII Ave, Cardiff CF10 3AP

 Saturday 10 November – Campaign retreat day at Downside Abbey (10-4 pm).
 Countering Consumerism: Lessons from Gaudete et Exsultate.
 All welcome.
 Book here.